meta-llama/llama/README.md

 pip install -e .
 ```

 It is also possible to test models without CUDA.
-For example, to run models on CPU, add an extra command line option `--device cpu` to following examples.
+For example, to run models on CPU, add an extra command line option `--backend cpu` to following examples.
 Number of threads can be set using the environment variable `NUM_THREADS`.

 ## Inference